yannickl88/blog-articles/drafts/service-decoration-in-practice.md

     }
 }
 ```
-We can then decorate the original services with the cached version.
+We can then [decorate the original services][symfony-service-decoration] with the cached version.
 ```yaml
 services:
     app.product_repository.cached: